What is a financial budget?

 Creating and sticking to a budget is a key life skill and an essential aspect of money management that can help you achieve your financial goals.

-Plus, by paying your bills on time you can build a healthy credit score and get access to better rates on personal loans or mortgages in the future.
+Your budget can prevent you from falling into debt.
+Plus, by paying your bills on time, you can build a healthy credit score and access better rates on personal loans or mortgages in the future.

 Why is budgeting hard?

-Budgeting can feel difficult because it’s human nature to prioritise short-term gratification over longer-term priorities.
-That’s a scientific fact 🤓
+Budgeting can feel difficult because human nature tends to mean we prioritise short-term gratification over longer-term priorities.

 The benefits of budgeting

-The most immediate benefit of creating a budget is that you shouldn’t run out of money when you need it.
-Which also means less stress!
+The most immediate benefit of creating a budget is that you shouldn’t run out of money at the end of the month, which removes the stress of juggling bills!

-If you're struggling with debt, then a well crafted budget, combined with careful use of credit, can help you gain control of interest payments and pay off what you owe once and for all.
+If you're struggling with debt, a well-crafted budget combined with careful use of credit, can help you gain control of interest payments and pay off what you owe once and for all.

 Step.1 Record